dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Spec.md

 12. **Given user clicks "Extract Phrases" button, when phrase extraction window opens, then all services are properly injected and phrase saving works without errors.**
 13. **Given completion popup with multiple items is displayed and user presses Down key repeatedly, then selection moves through all items sequentially without skipping or stopping.**
 14. **Given completion popup selection guard is active, when legitimate keyboard navigation occurs, then selection changes are preserved without being cleared by the guard mechanism.**
-15. **Given multiple SelectionChanged events fire from a single keyboard navigation action, when selection is added via Down/Up keys, then the selection is preserved and not immediately cleared by subsequent events.**
-16. **Given completion popup is displayed with 3 items and user has not yet navigated, when user presses Down key for the first time, then selection moves to first item (index 0), and subsequent Down keys navigate normally through remaining items.**
-17. **Given completion popup navigation guard prevents recursive events, when programmatic selection changes occur, then the guard prevents infinite loops while preserving legitimate navigation.**
-18. **Given a previous study with reportified text, when Reportified toggle is changed, then the corresponding previous study text displays with applied reversible formatting.**
+15. **Given a previous study with reportified text, when Reportified toggle is changed, then the corresponding previous study text displays with applied reversible formatting.**
-19. **Given the current study label, when viewed, then label displays as selectable-style text and remains bound to `CurrentStudyLabel`.**
+16. **Given the current study label, when viewed, then label displays as selectable text and remains bound to `CurrentStudyLabel`.**
-20. **Given a previous study tab with duplicate StudyDateTime and Modality, when loaded, then only one tab is created and others are ignored.**
+17. **Given a previous study tab with duplicate StudyDateTime and Modality, when loaded, then only one tab is created and others are ignored.**
-21. **Given PACS procedure metadata getters, when invoked, then any failures do not propagate exceptions and are silently logged.**
+18. **Given PACS procedure metadata getters, when invoked, then any failures do not propagate exceptions and are silently logged.**
-22. **Given a new study is started, when related studies are ingested, then Reportified toggle for previous reports is ON by default.**
+19. **Given a new study is started, when related studies are ingested, then Reportified toggle for previous reports is ON by default.**
-23. **Given Add Study command is executed, when patient number/id does not match, then ingestion is halted and a red status message is displayed.**
+20. **Given Add Study command is executed, when patient number/id does not match, then ingestion is halted and a red status message is displayed.**
-24. **Given the application settings window is opened, when Automation (Preview) tab is viewed, then placeholder checkboxes for New Study and Add Study actions are visible.**
+21. **Given the application settings window is opened, when Automation (Preview) tab is viewed, then placeholder checkboxes for New Study and Add Study actions are visible.**
-25. **Given a previous study, when Reportified toggle is enabled, then text is restored to original baseline state without reprocessing.**
+22. **Given a previous study, when Reportified toggle is enabled, then text is restored to original baseline state without reprocessing.**
-26. **Given automation settings, when viewed, then two reorderable lists and one library list are present via drag & drop skeleton.**
+23. **Given automation settings, when viewed, then two reorderable lists and one library list are present via drag & drop skeleton.**
-27. **Given a previous study with multiple reports, when the study is selected, then the report selector ComboBox is populated with all reports for the study.**
+24. **Given a previous study with multiple reports, when the study is selected, then the report selector ComboBox is populated with all reports for the study.**
-28. **Given the report selector ComboBox, when a report is selected, then Findings & Conclusion are updated to reflect the selected report.**
+25. **Given the report selector ComboBox, when a report is selected, then Findings & Conclusion are updated to reflect the selected report.**
-29. **Given the previous report selector, when the selected report's date/time is null, then the ComboBox item displays without a report date.**
+26. **Given the previous report selector, when the selected report's date/time is null, then the ComboBox item displays without a report date.**
-30. **Given the previous report selector, when a report is selected, then the report is shown in the Findings & Conclusion editors with the correct transformations applied.**
+27. **Given the previous report selector, when a report is selected, then the report is shown in the Findings & Conclusion editors with the correct transformations applied.**
-31. **Given the previous report selector ComboBox, when displayed, then it uses dark theme styling with a compact monospace font.**
+28. **Given the previous report selector ComboBox, when displayed, then it uses dark theme styling with a compact monospace font.**

 ### Edge Cases
 - What happens when studyname mapping window is closed without selection? → [NEEDS CLARIFICATION: fallback behavior – skip, force retry, or mark as unmapped?]